 Most cases of breast pain are classified as either cyclic or noncyclic.
 Each type of breast pain has distinct characteristics.

 – Often accompanied by breast swelling or lumpiness

 – Intensifies during the two weeks before the start of your period

 – Usually affects premenopausal women in their 20s and 30s and

 Noncyclic Breast Pain

 – Unrelated to the menstrual cycle

 – Constant or intermittent

-– Usually affects one brast in a localized area
+– Usually affects one breast in a localized area

 – Usually affects postmenopausal women in their 40s and 50s